 The Five Star Souper Kitchen runs every Saturday in the church’s annex.
 It is open to anyone who is hungry.
 Each week, upwards of 60 people receive a free dinner meal.
 Also on Saturdays, the church holds its Community Grocer, where local residents can get groceries for free.
 Other programs include church school on Saturday mornings, Bible studies are held on, Wednesdays and Saturdays.
 Prior to Covid we had a dance ministry and three choirs.

 Pauline Perkins-Moye, a trustee and usher at Community Baptist, said the Souper Kitchen started 31 years ago using money from a federal grant.
 The Federal Emergency Management Agency was running a program addressing hunger issues across the country and the local community action program, then known as New Visions for Newport County, was to receive some of the money.
-“They started the program in different spots in Newport, and we were chosen as one of the spots,” said Perkins-Moye, director of resident services at the Newport Housing Authority and a former director of community organization for the East Bay Community Action Program in Newport, the organization that succeeded New Visions.
+“They started the program in different spots in Newport, and we were chosen as one of the spots,” said Perkins-Moye, Director of Resident Services at the Newport Housing Authority.
+She is the former Director of Community Organization for the East Bay Community Action Center in Newport, the organization that succeeded New Visions of Newport County.
 “We have been going ever since with FEMA assistance and other resources,” she added.